ShirShachar/CSC211H_ShirShachar_HonorsProject_Spring2022/README.md

 # Challenges
 * my greatest challenge was to learn how to use QT enverment since the syntax in Qt is a bit diffrent from what I learned until now in C++.
-In order to overcome this challenge, i use the help i was provided by Professor Azhar and the mentors
+In order to overcome this challenge, I use the help I was provided by Professor Azhar and the mentors that working under him.
+In addition I used youtube videos that guide me through it.

+* In my application start with a login window and once you enter your values it's diracting you to the main menu.
+There you have three options - About the rumor app, 5g information and the rumor game.
+The most challenging one was the rumor game, when the user need to answer question of True or False by entering input. than I need to define if the input is correct and show back the answer to the user so he'll know how many points he achive.